openregulatory/templates/templates/techdoc/62304/sop-machine-learning-model-development.md

 * SOP Integrated Software Development
 * Intended use
-* Instructions on data acquisitions
+* Instructions on data acquisition
-* Instructions on data annotations
+* Instructions on data annotation
 * List of software requirements
 * List of applicable regulations
 * List of medical devices